 The reader, holding a candle and standing in the middle of the church, chants the Hexapsalmos without melody.
 One of the six psalms may be chosen.

-During this psalm (or, if all are read, at the beginning of Psalm 87):
+During this psalm (or, if all are read, beginning with Psalm 87):

-The priest and deacon return to the altar through the southern door.
-The priest removes his phelonion, goes out the northern door, and says the Prayers of Light of Matins (pages 51-54) in front of the Holy Doors, while the Hexapsalmos are read.
+The priest goes out the northern door and says the Matins Prayers of Light (pages 62-65) in front of the Holy Doors.
+The deacon returns to the altar